 - The vast majority of our pupils go on to university, however some may decide at age 18 to pursue career options. - We offer wide-ranging support to help pupils to make these crucial decisions.

 GCSE Options: Frequently Asked Questions

 Q. What is the English Baccalaureate?

-A. The government information leaflet for parents here:
+A. The government has provided this information: